Shell effects in quasifission toward $^{180} \mathrm{Hg}$: insights into fission asymmetric modes: Results and discussion

-Compared with the \SeChan and \KrChan reactions, the TDHF calculation of the \ZnChan quasifission shows a close similarity to the microscopic static calculation of \Hg fission, and yields TKE in good agreement with the experimental fission TKE.
-The TKE predicted by TDHF is independent of any artificial definition of the scission point, and TDHF has been shown to reliably reproduce dissipation mechanisms in low-energy reactions \cite{Williams2018PRL}.
-The results of \ZnChan support the implication that, in forming \Hg fission-like fragments, the potential valley along the asymmetric path still plays an important role, rather than the dynamics being driven solely by the hinderance of the potential ridge.
-In addition, the differences in the calculated TKE arise from the elongation of the light fragment, which may be essential for reproducing the experimentally observed proton-shell stabilization of the light fragments in fission in the preactinide region \cite{Mahata2022PLB,Buete2025PLB,Morfouace2025Nature}.
+Compared with the \SeChan and \KrChan reactions, the TDHF calculation of the \ZnChan quasifission shows consistency with the microscopic static calculation of \Hg fission, and particularly yields TKE in good agreement with the experimental fission TKE.
+The TKE predicted by TDHF is independent of any artificial definition of the scission point.
+And TDHF has been shown to reliably reproduce dissipation mechanisms in low-energy reactions \cite{Williams2018PRL}, where the two-body dissipation is found to be insignificant \cite{Huang2025PLB_role}.
+The TKE of \ZnChan support the implication that in forming \Hg fission-like fragments, the potential valley along the asymmetric path still plays an important role, rather than the dynamics being driven solely by the hindrance of the potential ridge.
+In addition, the differences in the calculated TKE arise from the elongation of the light fragment, suggesting that such deformation is a crucial factor in the experimentally observed proton-shell stabilization of light fragments in preactinide fission \cite{Mahata2022PLB,Buete2025PLB,Morfouace2025Nature}.